Introduction

 - Clinical characteristics: The devices should exhibit similar performance and clinical outcomes, taking into account the intended purpose, clinical conditions of use, and target patient population.

-4C.
-Technical, biological, and clinical characteristics:
+Technical, biological, and clinical characteristics

 The guidance provides detailed information on the types of characteristics that should be considered when assessing equivalence, including: